 3 (1)

-Abbreviations: AE, adverse event; ALP, alkaline phosphatase; ALT, alanine aminotransferase; AST, aspartate aminotransferase; EGFR, epidermal growth factor receptor; IRR, infusion-related reaction; IV, intravenous; MET, mesenchymal-epithelial transition factor; RP2D, recommended phase 2 dose; SC, subcutaneous.aThe incidence and severity of AEs were reported in all patients treated at the RP2D in the CHRYSALIS study based on the March 2021 data cutoff.
+Abbreviations: AE, adverse event; ALP, alkaline phosphatase; ALT, alanine aminotransferase; AST, aspartate aminotransferase; EGFR, epidermal growth factor receptor; IRR, infusion-related reaction; IV, intravenous; MET, mesenchymal-epithelial transition factor; RP2D, recommended phase 2 dose; SC, subcutaneous.

 • All IRRs were associated with the first dose and did not occur with subsequent doses.
-Full-dose administration on C1D1 was not associated with an increased risk of IRRs, confirming that split-dose administration was not required.4
+Full-dose administration on C1D1 was not associated with an increased risk of IRRs, confirming that split-dose administration was not required.5

 • Of the 13 patients who experienced IRRs, the time of IRR onset was between 15 minutes and 7 hours postdose, with supportive medications provided to 9 patients.